How to handle negative PR effectively

 When you respond, it’s also important to keep calm and not overreact.
 A sudden, unprepared reaction might result in you saying or doing something that only gives the press more mileage to keep running with negative news stories about your business.
 It might also cause you to take your eye off other important daily business matters, which still need to be dealt with.

 It’s also essential that you’re honest and decisive in your response.
-If your company is at fault for some negative PR, such as a defect with one of your products, it’s wise to face up to the situation, apologise, and explain what you’re doing to put things right.
+If your company is at fault for some negative PR, such as a defect with one of your products, it’s advisable to face up to the situation, apologise, and explain what you’re doing to put things right.

 Crisis management is a test of leadership – it is vital the most senior person in the organisation is seen to be the voice of the business during a crisis, so as the CEO or MD, you should always be the frontline spokesperson fronting up media and stakeholder questioning.
 It would be ill-advised to delegate this role to a less senior employee or to an external PR representative.